UkejeO/UkejeO.github.io/index.md

 ## About Me

-I am a Computer Science student at the University of Maryland, College Park, with a passion for transforming raw data into actionable insights.
-My skills include data wrangling, statistical analysis, machine learning, and creating compelling visualizations with Python, SQL, and Tableau.
+I am a Data Analyst with a Bachelor's degree in Computer Science from the University of Maryland, College Park.
+I am passionate about transforming raw data into actionable insights that drive decision-making.
+My technical skills include data wrangling, statistical analysis, machine learning, and creating compelling visualizations using Python, SQL, and Tableau.
+I am now seeking to apply my analytical and problem-solving skills in a professional setting to help organizations make data-driven decisions.

 ---
 ## Featured Projects